cloudnative-pg/cloudnative-pg/docs/src/security.md

 !!!
 Important
     Remember that **roles are limited to a given namespace**.

-Below we provide a quick summary of the permissions associated to the service account for generic Kubernetes resources.
+Below we provide a quick summary of the permissions associated with the service account for generic Kubernetes resources.

 `configmaps`